projectnessie/cel-java/SECURITY.md

 # Security Policy

 The project is in a very early stage.
-Artifacts are not yet published to Maven Central or the like.

 ## Supported Versions